pace-neutrons/Horace/documentation/add/04_mpi_framework.md

 The particular implementation of a cluster overloads and expands *init* method of **ClusterWrapper**, which is responsible for launching the parallel processes itself and overloads and expands other methods in a way, which is appropriate to the particular technology.
 The majority of the methods do not need extensive extension, as all deploy file-based messaging framework to exchange information with the cluster.
 The list of the main methods is provided in the **Table 5** below.

-Each cluster uses and may expand the *ClusterWrapper* methods used by *JobDispatcher* to control the jobs:
+Every cluster uses and may expand the *ClusterWrapper* methods used by *JobDispatcher* to control the jobs:

 **Table 5** A Cluster properties and methods list: